terinjokes/terinjokes.github.com/_posts/2014-02-27-replacing-packages-in-a-browserify-bundle.md

 }
 ```

-I was a bit discouraged that Underscore was still present in the output bundle.
+I was a bit discouraged to find that Underscore was still present in the output bundle.
 After triple-checking that my configuration was valid, I broke out the node debugger to find what was wrong.

 I believed `browserify-swap` to swap files while resolving the require calls.
 The transform actually checks if the current file path [matches a RegEx](https://github.com/thlorenz/browserify-swap/blob/fbb9ca86c8af14e3fa21a75852f6251ea86f45d7/index.js#L38) defined in the `package.json` file and replaces the contents to require the swapped in file.

+## The Solution

 With this information in hand, it became clear that we needed to swap in the `underscore` package.